 Step 3 – Discover the unique selling point that sets you apart from the competition

-Do you have a business idea, then ask yourself – is this idea unique?
+If you have a business idea, ask yourself – is this idea unique?
 If you are unsure, then look at the work of W. Chan Kim and Renée Mauborgne.
 W. Chan Kim and Renée Mauborgne devised the terms blue and red oceans to represent the market universe.

-In short, the red ocean is cut-throat and bloody, in which most businesses are trying to outperform their competition, grabbing their share (and holding onto it) of the market.
+In short, the red ocean is cut-throat and bloody, and most businesses are trying to outperform their competition, grabbing their share (and holding onto it) of the market.

-However, the term blue ocean refers to a vast space with opportunities and growth.
+However, the blue ocean is a vast space with opportunities and growth.
 The key is innovation; the unique idea is to tap into this unknown market space without competitors.

 Maybe they will not love your product as much as you do.
 And don’t just think you can offer it cheaply.
 The improvements that Nobel Prize winners Paul R Milgrom and Robert B Wilson made to Game Theory also indicate that there are people who will buy quality items, regardless of price.

 In contrast, others will look for bargains and will ignore quality.
-Therefore, make sure you are aiming for your market of choice.
+Make sure you are aiming for your market of choice.

 This means looking at behaviors and buying choices.
 What is also important is to look at your clients’ genuine wishes and not just what your competitors are doing.